utep-cs-systems-courses/project-3-updated-adiaz50/bluzz/README.md

-Missing Assembly code and need to fix state machines along with adding figures to the drawings.
+Assembly code done but needs fixes, and dim lights will be fixed soon.